imperva/dsfkit/modules/aws/hub/README.md

 * `iam_role`: AWS IAM arn
 * `sg_id`: AWS security group id of the instance
 * `ssh_user`: SSH user for the instance
-* `federation_public_key`: The Federation public key (also known as the sonarw public SSH key) should be used when connecting an agentless gateway
+* `sonarw_public_key`: The public key (also known as the sonarw public SSH key) should be used when connecting an agentless gateway
-* `federation_private_key`: The Federation private key (also known as the sonarw private SSH key) should be used when connecting secondary hadr hub
+* `sonarw_private_key`: The private key (also known as the sonarw private SSH key) should be used when connecting secondary hadr hub
 * `sonarw_secret`: AWS secret details.
 Should be used when deploying a second DSF hub for HADR

 ## Usage